-Citation metrics are based on the number of times a work is cited, as a indicator of the quality of the work: the more citations, potentially the greater the impact.
+Citation metrics are based on the number of times a work is cited.
+So, the more citations a work has, potentially the greater the impact of the research.

 Citation data is available from citation databases, discipline specific databases, and through an emerging range of alternative metrics.